Jeff Francis: Toronto Blue Jays

 On October 31, 2014, he signed a minor league contract with the Toronto Blue Jays that included an invitation to spring training.
 On March 31, 2015, he was assigned to the Triple-A Buffalo Bisons.
 His contract was purchased from Buffalo on April 19.
 He made his debut that day, and in pitching to Russell Martin, formed the first all-Canadian battery in franchise history.
 Francis was designated for assignment on May 18, and outrighted to Triple-A Buffalo on May 20.
 On September 1, Francis was called up by the Blue Jays.
 He made a total of 14 relief appearances for the Blue Jays in 2015, posting a 1–2 record, 6.14 ERA, and 21 strikeouts in 22 total innings.

 On December 15, 2015, Francis announced his retirement.

 In 1291 innings pitched during his MLB career, Francis was 72–82 with an ERA of 4.97 and 869 strikeouts.
 A good fielding pitcher, he committed only one error in 255 total chances for a .996 fielding percentage.
 His only miscue occurred on June 28, 2008, as a member of the Rockies against the Tigers.

 In February 2022, Francis was elected to the Canadian Baseball Hall of Fame; he was inducted in June 2022.

 Personal life

 Francis and his wife Allison Padfield were married on December 31, 2005, in London, Ontario.
 In late 2009, Allison gave birth to the couple's first child, a daughter named Cameron.
 In December 2011, Allison gave birth to their son, Miles.

 International competition

-Francis was selected for Canada national baseball team at the 2006 World Baseball Classic and 2015 Pan American Games.
+Francis was selected to the Canada national baseball team for the 2006 World Baseball Classic and 2015 Pan American Games.

-In 2015 Pan American Games Men's baseball tournament, he won gold medal.
+In the 2015 Pan American Games Men's baseball tournament, he won a gold medal.